If your campaign appears to underperform and it has been active for more than 14 days, there are a few things you can do:

 A desire to save money is natural and logical.
 However, when it comes to advertising, if you deliberately spend less than needed, you will hurt your business.
 You need to know when to adjust your daily budget.

-For most ad types, you can set your daily budget to as low as $5/day.
+You can set your daily budget to as low as $20/day.
 This, however, is not enough if you have large website audience or if your products are more expensive than a regular impulse purchase (which, based on a recent survey, is around $35) and your potential customers need to take more time (and see more ads) before they decide to buy from you.

 - See if your daily budget is spent.
 To do this, go to Ads Manager and pick the ad account titled "RetargetApp-powered campaigns"